By Wes Lonoway – McTaggart, Sask.

 The angel would appear in many more Christmases to come.

-On the windowsill sits a 4-sided white plastic evergreen tree.
+On the windowsill sits a four-sided white plastic evergreen tree.
 Standing in the middle of this candid shot is my very young uncle with his girlfriend, not the woman he would marry.

 Bits of sometimes green tissue paper visibly through the spaces of the crate are imported Japanese mandarin oranges.
 The tissue paper may have been saved for a later use.
 That would depend on how soft the tissue was.